 Your agreement is for one year's insurance.
-Your cover will renew automatically each year (subject to the section 'How your cover can end' below) as long as you continue to pay your premiums and any other charges, unless we decide to close Bupa By You Health Insurance.
+Your cover will renew automatically each year (subject to the section 'How your cover can end' below) as long as you continue to pay your premiums and any other charges, unless we decide to close Bupa Health health insurance.
 If this applies, we'll write to let you know at least 28 days before your renewal date.